AnykeyNL/OCI-AutoScale/README.md

 - Day of the month (Example 1 = 1st or 15 = 15th of the month)

 ### Values for the AnyDay, Weekday, Weekend and Day of week tags:
 The value of the tag needs to contain 24 numbers and/or wildcards (*) (else it is ignored), separated by commas.
 If the value is 0 it will power off the resource (if that is supported for that resource).
-Any number higher then 0 will re-scale the resource to that number.
+Any number higher then 0 will re-scale the resource to that number, except for Flex Compute Shapes.
+To resize a Flex shape use the (cores:memory) notation.
 If the resource is powered off, it first will power-on the resource and then scale to the correct size.

 When a wild card is used, the service will stay unmodified for that hour.
 For example, the below schedule will turn of a compute instance in the evening/night, but allows the user to manage the state during the day.